Graduate Destination Survey

 About the Graduation Destination Survey

-The Graduate Destination Survey aims to bring information on our graduate’s experience at the university, post-graduation employment patterns, further study destinations, volunteer work and other activities they are involved in.
+The Graduate Destination Survey aims to bring information on our graduate’s experience at the university, post-graduation employment patterns, further study destinations, volunteer work, and other activities they are involved in.

-Why you should take this survey?
+Why should you take this survey?
 Well, simply because by sharing your experience you are not just helping the university, you are helping other students who are at the threshold of building a career path for themselves.
 Your inputs in the survey can help your alma mater improve their services and programmes to prepare the students for the world outside.
 Your journey after graduation can guide future students towards a career of their interest.

 In the Graduate Destination Survey Summary Report, you will find a condensed report drawn from the responses of participants in the annual survey each year.